 APUC recognises the values of and supports actions to enable a well-motivated and dedicated workforce both in its own organisation and in those of its clients and suppliers.
 Where relevant and proportionate, APUC will address fair work practices of suppliers when carrying out a procurement exercise.
 This will include the application of the Living Wage.
 Payment of the real Living Wage is a significant indicator of an employer's commitment to fair work practices.
+APUC have internal processes to ensure that Fair Work First is incorporated in all relevant procurement processes from strategy through to evaluation of tenders and monitoring outcomes.
 APUC will monitor and record which contracted suppliers pay the Living Wage through its Supply Chain Management (SCM) Responsible Procurement tool (Section 1), as well as reporting progress in its annual procurement report.